parade-events/blog/_posts/2018-08-21-parade-welcome-guide.markdown

 ![requestNotif]({{site.url}}/{{site.baseurl}}/assets/resources-welcome/requestNotif.png)

-The approver will need to manually visit this page on **their** account.
-The Notification page can be accessed from the main side menu.
+The approver will need to manually visit this page on **their** account. **The Notification page can be accessed from the main side menu by navigating to the relevant org**.

 (Note: As of version 1.2, admins will *not* receive a typical push notification.
 Alert existing admins yourself after sending this request, or they may not realize you've sent this request).